Rudolf Vrba: Marriage and education

-In 1945 Vrba met up with a childhood friend, Gerta Sidonová from Trnava.
+In 1945 Vrba reconnected with a childhood friend, Gerta Sidonová, from Trnava.
 They both wanted to study for degrees, so they took courses set up by Czechoslovakia's Department of Education for those who had missed out on schooling because of the Nazis.
 They moved after that to Prague, where they married in 1947; Sidonová took the surname Vrbová, the female version of Vrba.
 She graduated in medicine, then went into research.
 In 1949 Vrba obtained a degree in chemistry (Ing.
 Chem.) from the Czech Technical University in Prague, which earned him a postgraduate fellowship from the Ministry of Education, and in 1951 he received his doctorate (Dr. Tech.
 Sc.) for a thesis entitled "On the metabolism of butyric acid".
 The couple had two daughters: Helena (1952–1982) and Zuzana (b.
 1954).
 Vrba undertook post-doctoral research at the Czechoslovak Academy of Sciences, where he received his C.Sc. in 1956.
 From 1953 to 1958 he worked for Charles University Medical School in Prague.
 His marriage ended around this time.